last updated: August 30, 2025

 - Run a terminal command and output the result to

-- The command will either be a traditional terminal command or a lua script.
-To execute a lua
+fzf- The command will either be a traditional terminal command or a command to execute a standalone

-- The command will either be a traditional terminal command or a lua script.
-To execute a lua
+- The command will either be a traditional terminal command or a command to execute a standalone

 - Interact with

-in the terminal buffer to select your result(s) - Redirect
+fzfin the terminal buffer to select the result(s) - Redirect

 We'll start at the top and work our way down.